 (3) if, as Vice-President, he thought the online behaviour of some members of RCPsych was acceptable?

-Some weeks later I was asked to meet up with the Associate Medical Director of NHS Lothian (my employers).
+The following week I was asked to meet up with the Associate Medical Director of NHS Lothian (my employers).
 I was advised that Dr Crichton “had been in touch”.
 Uncertain what this was about, I felt it was reasonable to ask Dr Crichton for some clarification.
 Dr Crichton replied by e-mail

 “I was concerned about your health . . .
 I hope you are getting the right support.”